JJs23/idea-kit/install-prd.md

 ### Non-Functional Requirements
 - ✅ Fast installation (< 30 seconds)
-- ✅ Clear user feedback
+- ✅ Clear user feedback with emojis and status messages
-- ✅ Graceful error handling
+- ✅ Graceful error handling with Python exceptions
-- ✅ Cross-shell compatibility
+- ✅ Cross-platform compatibility (Windows, macOS, Linux)
-- ✅ UTF-8 character support
+- ✅ UTF-8 character support for international users
+- ✅ Cursor AI integration ready out of the box

 ---

-**This PRD serves as the technical specification for the IdeaKit Windows installer, ensuring consistent implementation and user experience across all Windows environments.**
+**This PRD serves as the technical specification for the IdeaKit Universal installer, ensuring consistent implementation and user experience across all operating systems and development environments.**